simbo1905/root-objects/README.md

 join table between `delivery` and `lineitem` which records that a line item has been put into a delivery.
-Note that in the relational world we don't really need `contract_id` on the join table; it needs only two column which would have been the primary key.
-The reason that the table has the `contract_id` is so that JPA can "see" the join entities as part of the `contract` root object to load them when ever we load the `contract`.
+Note that in the relational world we don't really need `contract_id` on the join table; it needs only two columns which can be the primary key.
+The reason that the table has the `contract_id` is so that JPA can "see" the join table entities as part of the `contract` root object to load them when ever we load the `contract`.
-Another compromise is that if you run the code it creates the join table with a seperate primary key column.
+Another compromise is that if you run the code it creates the join table with a fourth column which is a generated primary key.
 Why?
-Because JPA put put a fight when I tried to create any type of compound primary key out of existing fields and if fight JPA you loose (your mind).
+Because JPA put up a fight when I tried to create any type of compound primary key out of e xisting fields and if fight JPA you loose (your mind).

 Why is the join entity an alien?
 Because in our example it wasn't in the UML model as wasn't discovered in the elaboration of the domain model with the